Where to Find Short Term Furnished Rentals in Boston

-Such is the diversity and depth of Boston’s appeal that large numbers of outsiders choose to make the city their home.
-Many of these arrivals come for temporary periods only and for such people there are plenty of short-term rental properties scattered throughout both the city’s central and suburban districts.
-To help you find the right one for you, we’ve picked out some of the best resources for finding short-term lets in Boston.
+One of the oldest and most historically and culturally important cities in the US, such is the diversity and depth of Boston’s appeal that large numbers of outsiders choose to make the city their home.
+Many of these arrivals come for temporary periods and for these there are plenty of short-term rental properties scattered throughout both the city’s central and outer districts.
+To help you identify the right one for your budget, tastes and needs, we’ve picked out some of the best online resources for finding short-term lets in Boston.

-Booking.com are our preferred pick for choosing a furnished short-term property in Boston for spells of anything from just a handful of days through to a couple of weeks.
-The internet accommodation giant is known globally and as a result booking through them can be done with plenty of confidence and reassurance in terms of the reliability of your booking.
-While it’s best known for its hotel listings, it is also increasingly featuring private apartments as a way to challenge the popularity of platforms like Airbnb.
+Booking.com are our favourite choice for finding a furnished short-term property in Boston for period of anything from a few days through to two-weekly rentals.
+Booking through the digital accommodation giants comes with all the realiability you would hope for from such a big and long-standing name.
+While it’s best known for its hotel listings, it is also increasingly featuring private apartments as a way of challenging the platforms like Airbnb.
 When we searched for short stay options in Boston, around 61 apartments were available, starting at just $74 per night for a two-bed studio.
 Booking.com also offer a Best Price Guarantee as well as a guest feedback section so you can scour the experiences of previous guests before making your choice.

-When she created SabbaticalHomes.com in 2000, founder Nadege Conger envisioned it as a way for scholars and friends to arrange affordable housing and to find trustworthy tenants for their homes.
-Today, the website is a thriving hub of home rentals and home exchanges offered by its community of members.
+When Nadege Conger founded SabbaticalHomes.com in 2000, her vision was create a way for people to arrange affordable housing and to find trustworthy tenants for their homes.
+Today the website is a thriving hub of home rentals and home exchanges offered by its community of members.
 With so many universities and teaching hospitals in and near Boston, many of the homes here are near Harvard, MIT, Boston University, Boston College, Northeastern and more.
 Homes available in Boston range in size from private spaces for rent to studio apartments up to 4+ bedroom homes, with prices starting around $1,000+ a month for smaller homes and $2,000-4,000+ a month for larger homes with home offices.
 Most home listings are available furnished to ease the transition of relocating, going on leave or traveling.